ChainSQL/chainsql-lib/docs/index.md

 ---- | ---- | -----------
 defaultRipple | boolean | *Optional* Enable [rippling](https://ripple.com/knowledge_center/understanding-the-noripple-flag/) on this account’s trust lines by default.
-(New in [rippled 0.27.3](https://github.com/ripple/rippled/releases/tag/0.27.3)) disableMasterKey | boolean | *Optional* Disallows use of the master key to sign transactions for this account. disallowIncomingXRP | boolean | *Optional* Indicates that client applications should not send XRP to this account.
+(New in [rippled 0.27.3](https://github.com/ripple/rippled/releases/tag/0.27.3)) disableMasterKey | boolean | *Optional* Disallows use of the master key to sign transactions for this account. disallowIncomingXRP | boolean | *Optional* Indicates that client applications should not send ZXC to this account.
 Not enforced by rippled. domain | string | *Optional*  The domain that owns this account, as a hexadecimal string representing the ASCII for the domain in lowercase. emailHash | string,null | *Optional* Hash of an email address to be used for generating an avatar image.
 Conventionally, clients use Gravatar to display this image.
 Use `null` to clear. enableTransactionIDTracking | boolean | *Optional* Track the ID of this account’s most recent transaction.